 Welcome to the Program of Freshman Seminars in the Residential Colleges

-During your four years at Princeton you will discover new ideas, new fields of knowledge and the adventure of learning.
+During your four years at Princeton you will discover new ideas, new fields of knowledge, and the adventure of learning.
 There is perhaps no better way to begin this journey than by taking a freshman seminar.
 Open only to members of the freshman class, the program is designed to provide first-year students with an early opportunity to experience the excitement of working closely with a professor and a small group of fellow students on a topic of special interest.
-As you will see in our roster of seminar offerings, the variety of topics and faculty members to be found in this program is truly extraordinary.
-Indeed, many of our students feel that their freshman seminar was one of their most enjoyable and meaningful academic experiences at Princeton — one that enabled them to discover new intellectual passions and form enduring relationships with faculty members and fellow students.
+As you will see in our roster of seminar offerings, the variety of topics and faculty members involved in this program is truly extraordinary.
+Indeed, many of our students feel that their freshman seminar was one of their most enjoyable and meaningful academic experiences at Princeton -- one that enabled them to discover new intellectual passions and form enduring relationships with faculty members and fellow students.

-- Freshman Seminars, though extremely popular and much in demand, are not mandatory.
+Freshman seminars, though extremely popular and much in demand, are not mandatory.

-- Freshman Seminars applications are not processed on a first-come first-served basis.
+Freshman seminars applications are not processed on a first-come first-served basis.
 All applications are processed after the deadline.

 All seminar placements will be made through an automated system that gives priority to your preferences.
 However, enrollment in each seminar may be limited to as few as 12 students, and student demand often exceeds the number of spaces available.
-If you are not assigned to any of your preferences, you will then be placed on the waiting list for your top-ranked seminar.
+If you are not assigned to any of your preferences, you will be placed on the waiting list for your top-ranked seminar.
 Faculty members are free to select students from their waiting lists when shaping their seminar rosters and, in doing so, may read the essays in order to understand the students' interests and motivations.